ikabbash/self-learning-archive/Elixir/README.md

         ```
     - Watch this [video](https://youtu.be/fOyofP1__K0?si=dD78PLlyOpqhdI5N) for more.
 - A module groups related code together, and functions are named blocks inside modules that perform specific tasks and can be called with arguments to produce results.
+    - You could write two modules in the same file, but the convention with Elixir is one module per file.
 - Elixir’s built-in tools let you format code (`mix format`), run tests (`mix test`), and generate documentation (`mix docs`) easily.
     - https://hexdocs.pm/ex_doc/Mix.Tasks.Docs.html
         - You'll need to add the `ex_doc` library first in the project.